camino-rs/camino-tempfile/crates/camino-tempfile/README.md

 In addition to creating temporary files, this library also allows users to securely open multiple independent references to the same temporary file (useful for consumer/producer patterns and surprisingly difficult to implement securely).

+This crate closely mirrors tempfile's interface.
+For extensions that provide quality-of-life improvements such as the ability to create files easily, see [`camino-tempfile-ext`](https://crates.io/crates/camino-tempfile-ext).

 [Documentation](https://docs.rs/camino-tempfile)

 ## Usage